 Assigned Counsel Cases Contract Counsel Cases Managed Assigned Counsel Cases Public Defender Cases

 Juvenile Cases

 Capital Murder Cases

 Adult Non-Capital Felony Cases

 Adult Misdemeanor Cases

 Juvenile Appeal Cases

 Felony Appeal Cases

 Misdemeanor Appeal Cases

-Click to add attorney case counts and tota al paid on the Attorne y Detail of the Court E Expenditure Report.
+Click to add attorney case counts and tota l paid on the Attorney y Detail of the Court E Expenditure Report.

-If you are unable to follow the instructions in the IDER manual please ch neck one or more of the boxes:
+If you are unable to follow the instructions in the I DER manual please ch neck one or more of the boxes:

-☐ Cases reported above information in the attorney ion from a clerk's office and not associated wit h the payment
+☐ Cases reported above information in the attorney are based on informati fee voucher. on from a clerk's office and not associated wit h the payment

-☐ The financial figures a re estimates or are for some other reason unre eliable.
+☐ The financial figures a re estimates or are for s some other reason unre eliable.

-☐ The case counts are e Notes (Please include any ne other reason unreliat
+☐ The case counts are e stimates or are for som e other reason unreliab ole.

-1
+Notes (Please include any information needed by the Commission relate ed to this report.)

-Save Reset ancel
+Save Reset C ancel //)